Ananya142/Intermediate_project_3/README.md

     }
 }
 ```
-**Usage**

 To compile the contract, go to the "Solidity Compiler" tab in Remix IDE and select the appropriate compiler version, such as 0.8.26.
-Click on "Compile MyToken.sol" to compile the contract.
-Then, switch to the "Deploy & Run Transactions" tab to deploy the compiled contract.
-Once deployed, the contract owner can use the mint function to mint new tokens to a specified address and increase the total supply of tokens.
-Similarly, the owner can use the burn function to burn tokens from a specified address and decrease the total supply of tokens.
+Click on "Compile ERC20token.sol" to compile the contract.
+Once the code is compiled then, switch to the "Deploy & Run Transactions" tab to deploy the compiled contract.
+Once the contract is deployed, I interact with it by using the functions.
+Firstly I use the mint function to mint new tokens to a specified address and increase the total supply of tokens.
+Similarly, I use the burn function to burn tokens from a specified address and decrease the total supply of tokens.

 **License** This project is licensed under the MIT License.